eshazen/retro-25/notes/VFD-Display/README.md

 <img src="https://github.com/eshazen/retro-25/blob/master/notes/VFD-Display/vfd-display-stock-photo.jpg" width=300>

+## Progress!

+Schematic created under ```hardware/vfd-display```.
+Plugs in to display connector on CPU.
+Includes 5 HV5812 drivers for 12 digits of VFD, 2 LEDs and 3 jumper/switch/GPIO inputs.
+Buffered/latched from the CPU bus.

+## Notes

 I've been thinking about a Nixie tube version of an HP calculator clone for a while, but there are a few problems:  need a 180V power supply, no decimal point or sign options.